eflautt/ga-data-science/projects/readme.md

 Each project includes objectives, requirements, starter-code, rubric, and suggested resources - all of which tie into the overall competencies for each unit.
 Dive into the detailed project spec files to read more about each project.

-> See the [feedback guidelines](./project-feedback.md) to read more about how we provide feedback to students.
+> See our [feedback guidelines](./project-feedback.md) to read more about how to provide feedback to your students.

 ## Project Directory